 Terry Douds first became interested in broadcasting at age 12, becoming a Novice amateur radio operator.
 He found audio to be his forte, and he began actively recording people in 1970 and never looked back.
 He entered The Ohio State University as an Electrical Engineering major, graduating in 1979 with a BS in Audio Recording.
 While at OSU he received the 1st “deebee” award from Downbeat Magazine for Best Engineered Studio Recording by College Students.
 His professional career in Audio Recording began in 1977 in Columbus, Ohio at Mus-I-Col Recording Studios, working with The Count Basie Orchestra and Rusty Bryant.
 He did media and music recording for many clients until leaving in 1980 to become the bassist for the Glenn Miller Orchestra.
 Upon returning to Central Ohio, he worked freelance until becoming Associate Director of The Recording Workshop in Massieville, Ohio as well as teaching Audio Production as an Adjunct Assistant Professor at Capital University in Columbus.
 He was nominated for an NPR Best Engineered Recording of the Brass Band of Columbus while there.
 He started moving into video work, becoming an Editor/Engineer for The Media Group, then moved on to SOS Productions, working as an Online Editor, AVID Editor, and Digital Media Specialist.
 He joined the Faculty of Ohio University's School of Telecommunications in 2002-03 as a Visiting Assistant Professor teaching Audio Production, worked freelance for Wendy's International as a DVD Author, and then joined WOUB Public Media in 2005 to Present, where he is now Broadcast Operations Supervisor in the Engineering Department and a member of the Adjunct Faculty in Electronic Media at Ohio University-Lancaster.
 He is a member of SBE, IEEE-BTS and AES, and holds a MS in Industrial Engineering (Engineering Management) from Ohio University.
 He chairs the PBS ETAC ATSC 3.0 Working Group, and is active on the ATSC 3.0 Standards Committee, representing PBS in the Audio working group (S34-2), as a member of the AES Technical Group on Audio Guidelines for Over-The-Top Television and Video Streaming (AGOTTVS), and as a member of the CTA (R4WG8) Audio Loudness Working Group.

-Dr Peter Siebert career spans 35 years.
+An independent Broadcast Industry advisor and a guest speaker at Shanghai Jiao Tong University, Dr. Peter Siebert career spans 35 years.
 He has held various positions within the Broadcast industry, most recently he was the Executive Director at the DVB Project Office in Geneva, where he was responsible for all organizational and technology related aspects of the DVB.
-Prior to this with Siemens AG, he was influential in the design of the end-to-end IPTV and set-top box solution; at SES-ASTRA he was instrumental in the introduction of digital television via satellite for Europe, based on the DVB/MPEG-2 standards; and at Philips Kommunikations AG, he managed digital audio and video transmission.
+Prior to this he was with Siemens AG, where he was influential in the design of the end-to-end IPTV and set-top box solution; at SES-ASTRA he was instrumental in the introduction of digital television via satellite, for Europe, based on the DVB/MPEG-2 standards; and at Philips Kommunikations AG, he managed digital audio and visual transmission.

-His involvement has been on all aspects of audio-video transmission such as video transmission over telecommunication networks (PDH/SDH), satellite and IPTV networks.
-He was responsible for a number of ETSI specifications in the area of satellite transmission as well as for DVB standards.
-He holds several patents for various aspects of audio-visual data transmission.
+His involvement has been in all aspects of audio-video transmission such as video transmission over telecommunication networks (PDH/SDH), satellite and IPTV networks.
+He was responsible for several ETSI specifications in the area of satellite transmission, as well as for DVB standards.
+He holds several patents for various aspects of audio and visual data transmission.

 Education: PhD in Telemmatics Engineering, Universidad de Vigo.
 Vigo, Spain.2010 MBA, Universidad de Montevideo.
 Montevideo, Uruguay.
 1999 Electrical Engineer, Universidad de la República.
 Montevideo, Uruguay.
 1994 Professional Positions: Advisor of the Ministry of Industry-National Telecommunications Agency (Dirección Nacional de Telecomunicaciones, Ministerio de Indutria, Energía y Minería, Uruguay).
 2011 to the present 20+ years of experience on Engineering and Technical Management of TV station and cable and satellite head-ends in Uruguay.
 1991-2010 at SAETA TV Canal 10 and TCC media group.
 Consultant Engineer at GEOCOM Uruguay.
 2000-2005.
 VoIP, Multimedia POS.
 Responsible or co-responsible for scientific and professional projects.
 Academic Positions: Director of the ICT Department at the School of Engineering of Universidad de Montevideo.
 2002 to the present.
 Professor at Universidad de la República.
 1995 to the present.
 Prizes and Recognitions: Member of the National Research System (SNI-ANII) at Uruguay.
 Member of National Engineering Academy, Uruguay (Academia Nacional de Ingeniería).
 PhD Thesis: "Audiovisual contents recommender systems for groups".
 Sobresaliente Cum-Laude.
 Universidad de Vigo, 2010.
 Award for the best thesis from the National Engineering Academy, Uruguay, 2010.
 Publications: See: http://scholar.google.com.uy/citations?hl=en&user=F8eRrgIAAAAJ&view_op=list_works&sortby=pubdate Author of the book “TV-Anytime.
 Paving the Way for Personalized TV” Authors: Gil Solla, Alberto, Sotelo Bovino, Rafael G., Springer 2013 http://www.springer.com/gp/book/9783642367656 Present Positions at IEEE: Chair of IEEE Cono Sur Council (2017).
 Cono Sur Council groups IEEE Argentina, Chile, Paraguay and Uruguay Sections.
 Member of Administrative Committee of the IEEE Broadcast Technology Society (2016-2018) Associate Editor of IEEE Broadcast Technology Magazine IEEE Senior Member Chair of IEEE Uruguay Section (2015-2016) Chair of the Uruguay Chapter of IEEE Broadcast Technology Society (Founder) Vice-Chair of the Uruguay Chapter of IEEE Communications Society